Thursday, August 13, 2009

 Office magnet

-Around 11:30 a magnetic force seems to have drawn all men from their respective stations into the finance room, and all women into the kitchenette.
-The women are immersed in a giggly flurry of arepa/ rice/ beans/ plátano/ carne mechada preparation while the men, hungry and chatting across the hallway, lean against file cabinets in an untroubled way that says “I am a man.”
+Around 11:30, a magnetic force seems to have drawn all men from their respective stations and into the finance room; all women towards the kitchenette.
+The women are immersed in a giggly flurry of arepa/rice/beans/plátano/carne mechada preparation while the men, hungry and chatting across the hallway, lean against file cabinets in an untroubled way that says “I am a man.”

 Sunday, May 24, 2009